 We incurred Sunset Acquisition-related costs of \$414,000 in fiscal 2022 and \$69,000 in fiscal 2023.
-These expenses were included in the "Selling and administrative expenses" line of our fiscal 2022 and fiscal 2023 condensed consolidated statements of operations.
-Sunset West's results are included in the Domestic Upholstery segment's results beginning with the fiscal 2023 first quarter, which include \$27 million in net sales and \$683,000 million of operating income, including \$1.1 million in intangible amortization expense for the fiscal 2023.
+These expenses were recorded as a component of selling and administrative expenses in our fiscal 2022 and fiscal 2023 consolidated statements of operations.
+Sunset West's results are included in the Domestic Upholstery segment's results beginning with the fiscal 2023 first quarter, which include \$27 million in net sales and \$683,000 of operating income, including \$1.1 million in intangible amortization expense for the fiscal 2023.